Jonathan Livingston Seagull (film): Plot

 As the film begins, Jonathan Livingston Seagull is soaring through the sky hoping to travel at a speed more than 60 miles per hour (100 km/h).
-Eventually, with luck he is able to break that barrier, but when Jonathan returns to his own flock he is greeted with anything but applause.
+Eventually, with luck he is able to break that barrier.
+When Jonathan returns to his own flock he is greeted with anything but applause.
 The Elders of the flock shame Jonathan for doing things the other seagulls never dare to do.

 Jonathan pleads to stay and claims that he wants to share his newfound discovery with everybody, but the Elders dismiss him as an outcast, and he is banished from the flock.
-Jonathan goes off on his own, believing that all hope is lost.
-However, he is soon greeted by mysterious seagulls from other lands who assure him that his talent is a unique one, and with them Jonathan is trained to become independent and proud of his beliefs.
-Eventually, Jonathan himself ends up becoming a mentor for other seagulls who are suffering the same fates in their own flocks as he once did.
+Jonathan goes off on his own, explores the world, and eventually dies.
+However, he is soon greeted in the "Other World" by mysterious seagulls who assure him that his talent is a unique one, and with them Jonathan is trained to become independent and proud of his beliefs.
+Eventually, Jonathan himself ends up becoming a mentor for other seagulls who are suffering the same fate in their own flocks, as he once did.